fnalways/terminus-docs/docs/manual/glossary.md

 ## T
 ### TAC
-Terminus Application Chart (TAC) is a Helm Chart extension specifically designed for the Terminus platform.
+Olares Application Chart (TAC) is a Helm Chart extension specifically designed for the Olares platform.
 It's used to describe, configure, and deploy applications running on the platform.
 It contains a series of configuration files and templates organized in a structured directory, making application deployment and management more standardized and automated.

 #### TOTP
 Time-Based One-Time Password (TOTP) is a time-based algorithm for generating one-time passwords, widely used in two-factor authentication (2FA).
 It generates single-use passwords using a shared key and current time to enhance account security.
 Each password is valid for a brief period (typically 30 or 60 seconds) before a new one is generated.